LostMa-ERC/simMAtree/CONTRIBUTING.md

  5 files changed, 23 insertions(+), 7 deletions(-)
 ```

-If a pre-commit check doesn't pass, the commit will not be ignored and the files will be automatically updated.
+If a pre-commit check doesn't pass, the commit will be ignored and the files will be automatically updated.
 You'll need to add them again (`git add`) to your future commit and run `git commit` again.

 ```console
 $ git commit -m "my commit"